CI-WATER/erfp_data_process_ubuntu/README.md

 mkdir work/ecmwf
 ```
 ##Step 5: Change the locations in the files
-Go into *rapid_process_async_ubuntu.py* and change these variables to the appropriate locations:
+Go into *rapid_process_async_ubuntu.py* and change these variables for your instance:
 ```
     rapid_files_location = '/home/alan/work/rapid'
     ecmwf_forecast_location = "/home/alan/work/ecmwf"